Children's Advocacy Center

 All of our services are offered to victims and their families at no charge.
 The Children's Advocacy Center is dependent on community support and donations in order to continue to offer this valuable support to children in our community.

-Consider a donation to the Children’s Advocacy Center by contacting The Foundation for Mount Nittany Medical Center at 814.234.6777or fill out the online donation form.
+Consider a donation to the Children’s Advocacy Center by contacting Mount Nittany Health Foundation at 814.234.6777 or fill out the online donation form.